-To date, few investors are dedicated to investing in natural capital, but this topic is currently gaining momentum.86 The most popular investment vehicles are likely to remain similar: green bonds, green private equity or green debt, projects directly targeting natural capital and its physical assets (land, forests) and sustainable agriculture.
+To date, few market participants are committed to investing in natural capital, but this topic is currently gaining momentum.
+The most popular investment vehicles are likely to remain similar: green bonds, green private equity or green debt, projects directly targeting natural capital and its physical assets (land, forests) and sustainable agriculture.
 These can be supported by two main mechanisms: direct income from agricultural production or income derived from the resale of certificates quantifying a positive impact, often climate-related.